 SECU Challenge Affiliate Update as of 3-2-18

-With the most recent house, the 28th, closed in Lexington (Davidson County), the SECU Foundation has now contributed nearly $2.6MM to Habitat affiliates across the state.
-Here is the status of the project:
+With the most recent house, the 39th of 104, closed in New Hanover County, the SECU Foundation has now contributed $3.5MM to Habitat affiliates across the state.

 Phase 2: Pitt, Perquimans, Chatham, Carteret, Union, Yadkin, Randolph, Henderson, Davidson (Lexington), Randolph, Wayne, Rockingham (Reidsville), Transylvania and Buncombe have closed and been assigned to SECU.
-The following counties (Phase 1 and Phase 2) are within weeks of closing: Rockingham, Washington, Martin, New Hanover, Randolph, Rutherford and Vance.
+The following counties (Phase 1 and Phase 2) are within weeks of closing: New Hanover, Currituck, Surry and Wilson.

 If you have any questions, please contact the Program Director Susan McLawhorn: